-The length of the school day will meet or exceed State Department of Elementary and Secondary Education requirements for six (6) clock hours of instruction.
+The length of the school day will meet or exceed State Department of Elementary and Secondary Education requirements.
 A school year and school day in excess of the state required minimum may be recommended by the Chief Executive Officer and approved by the Board.
-At the option of the Board, the School may operate its schools on a four (4) day school week with a minimum of 142 school days and 1,044 hours of pupil attendance.
-Should the Board adopt a four (4) day school week, the School will file a calendar with the Department of Elementary and Secondary Education.